Search for Hidden Particles

 SHiP Collaboration intends to search for the weakly interacting particles whose masses are below the Fermi energy scale.
 Such particles cannot be detected at Large Hadron Collider yet, though the High Luminosity LHC may open some possibilities.
 Alongside, the SHiP detector will also search for weakly-interacting sub-GeV dark matter particles.

 SHiP also plans to add information to the domain of tau neutrino physics.
 Out of the three neutrino flavors, the tau neutrino is the least studied.
+The experiment will aim to make the first direct observation of anti-tau neutrino, as well as measurements of the tau-neutrino and anti-tau neutrino cross-sections.
 Another goal is to study lepton flavor non-conservation, by observing the decays of the tau-leptons.